 • Kamishichiken (near Kitano Tenmangū Shrine)

-Because of this, Gion’s district council have banned photography on private streets — most notably on Hanami-kōji Street — with fines of up to ¥10,000.
+Because of this, Gion’s district council has banned photography on private streets — most notably on Hanami-kōji Street — with fines of up to ¥10,000.
 There are also plenty of “no trespassing” signs in multiple languages.
-We suggest you follow these rules.
+We strongly recommend following these rules.
 And, if you see geisha elsewhere, it goes without saying that it is important to respect their space and not interrupt their journey.

 Bookable geisha experiences in Kyoto

-Here are some of our top recommendations for geisha experiences in Kyoto:
+Here are our top recommendations for geisha experiences in Kyoto.

 Maiko experience: Affordable geisha experience in Kyoto